stefanDeveloper/heiFIP/README.md

 # We highly recommend that locating necessary dependencies is done manually since espically
 # Pcap Plus Plus is often not installed in standard locations.
 While we do use scripts to automatically detect
 # the necessary dependencies if those scripts fail you can specify the paths to the include directories of the header
-# files aswell as the paths to libaries manually like so
+# files aswell as the paths to libaries manually like so.
+Also do not forget to specify all three of Pcap Plus Plus's
+# libaries libCommon++, libPacket++, libPcap++

 cmake .. \
   -DCMAKE_BUILD_TYPE=Release \